The following terms are used within the Sun server documentation.

 Intelligent Platform Management Interface (IPMI)

 A hardware-level interface specification that was designed primarily for out-of-band management of server systems over a number of different physical interconnects.
-The IPMI specification describes extensive abstractions regarding sensors.
-This enables a management application running on the operating system (OS) or in a remote system to comprehend the environmental makeup of the system and to register with the system's IPMI subsystem to receive events.
+The IPMI specification describes extensive abstractions regarding sensors, enabling a management application running on the operating system (OS) or in a remote system to comprehend the environmental makeup of the system and to register with the system’s IPMI subsystem to receive events.
 IPMI is compatible with management software from heterogeneous vendors.
-IPMI functionality includes Field Replacable Unit (FRU) inventory reporting, system monitoring, logging, system recovery (including local and remote system resets and power on and off capabilities), and alerting.
+IPMI functionality includes FRU inventory reporting, system monitoring, logging, system recovery (including local and remote system resets and power on and off capabilities), and alerting.